Elections

 Voter Registration

-Voter Registration Forms are available outside of the City Clerk's Office at City Hall or at the San Bruno Library.
+Voter Registration Forms are available at City Hall or at the San Bruno Library.
 You may also Register to Vote online.
 You must be a U.S. Citizen, 18 years or older.
 Check your registration status online.

-To find out more about elections, and to find a full list of San Mateo County Voting Centers, please visit the San Mateo County Voting Center List or call the San Mateo County Elections Division main line at 650-312-5222.
+To find out more about elections, and to find a full list of San Mateo County Voting Centers, please visit the San Mateo County Vote Centers or call the San Mateo County Elections Division main line at 650-312-5222.

 By-District Elections

 On March 22, 2022, the San Bruno City Council completed its sixth and final public hearing on the district formation process.
-By adopting Ordinance 1907, the City Council established the City’s first district map for City Council elections.
-The Ordinance implements by-district elections of four City Council Members beginning in November 2022.
+Ordinance 1907 was adopted, and the City Council established the City’s first district map for City Council elections.
+The Ordinance implemented by-district elections of four City Council Members beginning in November 2022.

-The City of San Bruno first by-district election began with representatives for Districts 1 and 4 during the November 2022 election.
-In November 2024, the remaining two districts (2 and 3) will be up for election.
+The City of San Bruno's first by-district election began with representatives for Districts 1 and 4 during the November 2022 election.
+The remaining two districts (2 and 3) will be up for election in November 2024.
 Each district Council Member will serve a four-year term and must live in their respective district.

-The remaining Council Member, the Mayor, will continue to be elected every two years.
+The remaining Council Member, the Mayor, continues to be elected every two years.
 This structure was established by Measure F in 1977 and is not affected by the adoption of a 4-district map.
-Thus, the November 2022 ballot will also include the election of a Mayor for the next two years.
+Thus, the November 2024 ballot will also include the election of a Mayor for the next two years.

 Find what district you live in by clicking the map below:Final Districting Map 2022